Dwight D. Eisenhower deployment

-MEDITERRANEAN SEA (Dec.
-20, 2016) Petty Officer 3rd Class Jacob Freeman removes drop tank straps from the rafters in the hangar bay of the aircraft carrier USS Dwight D. Eisenhower (CVN 69) (Ike).
+ATLANTIC OCEAN (Dec.
+23, 2016) Sailors assigned to the aircraft carrier USS Dwight D. Eisenhower (CVN 69) (Ike) perform a NATO Sea Sparrow download aboard the ship.
 Ike, currently deployed as part of the Eisenhower Carrier Strike Group, is conducting naval operations in the U.S. 6th Fleet area of operations in support of U.S. national security interests in Europe.
-(U.S. Navy photo by Petty Officer 3rd Class Nathan T. Beard)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Nathan T. Beard)

 |Date Taken: